mjfusa/PWA-Windows/readme.md

 >   cd \\mywindowspwa

+2. Open folder in Visual Studio Code:

+>   `code .`

-1. Create ASP.NET Core Angular app, using .NET CLI:
+3. Create ASP.NET Core Angular app, using .NET CLI:

+-   In Visual Studio Code, Open a new terminal (Powershell or cmd) and enter the follow commands:

 -   `dotnet new angular`